hatari/hatari/tests/tosboot/readme.txt

 -

-Add testing of ASCI and IDE drives with normal TOS in addition to the GEMDOS HD and floppy tests.
+Add testing of ASCI, IDE and SCSI drives with normal TOS in addition to the GEMDOS HD and floppy tests.

 This isn't very straightforward because both need different drivers and therefore different disk images and the drivers either have issues